nus-cs2103-AY2223S2/ip/docs/README.md

 ---
 ### Feature - Marking

-Deletes a task from the app.
+Marks a task from the app.

 Format: <br/>
 `mark INDEX` <br/>